MyQ Google Assistant integration is broken for weeks | ExBulletin

 Service is interrupted on myQ and Google Assistant.
 Our team is actively working to identify the root cause and resolve it.
 Thank you for your patience.

-In particular, Chamberlain does not register the MyQ system as a smart home device with the Google Assistant, but uses the assistant app to control the product.
-The app has disappeared completely from the Google repository and is probably the cause of the problem.
+In particular, Chamberlain does not register the MyQ system as a smart home device with the Google Assistant, but uses the assistant’s “apps” to control the product.
+The app has disappeared completely from Google’s repository.
+This is probably the cause of the problem.
 It’s also worth noting that Chamberlain has removed all references to billing customers for the MyQ + Google Assistant integration.
 This was the reason for considering alternative products in the past.

-When I contacted Chamberlain about this issue, the company reiterated that the issue was still occurring and is still being addressed.
+I contacted Chamberlain about this issue and reiterated that the issue is still occurring and is still being addressed.

 Google Assistant Details: